 A stomach ulcer is described as a sore in the stomach lining.
-It is important to note that the stomach lining is responsible for protecting the stomach against the gastric acid and digestive juices.
+Above all, the stomach lining is responsible for protecting the stomach against the gastric acid and digestive juices.
 Once this protective barrier breaks down, the stomach acid can impair the walls of the stomach and result to the formation of an ulcer.

 - The Helicobacter pylori bacteria is present where it can infect the stomach and lead to the weakening of the stomach.